andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="run-security-barrier"></a>Step 5: Run the Security Barrier Camera Demo Application

+> **NOTE**: The Security Barrier Camera Demo Application is automatically compiled when you ran the Inference Pipeline demo scripts.
+If you want to build it manually, see the [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) section.

 To run the **Security Barrier Camera Demo Application** using an input image on the prepared IRs:

 1. Set up the OpenVINO environment variables: